amandayclee/anki/README.md

 - [ ] add `exportCard` for user to dowload cards to local device
 - [ ] provide `intervalSetting` to let user set their review pace

+Link for my [trello](https://trello.com/b/u4J9h1Jp/project-2) of this project.
+You can also find wireframe and entity relation diagram here.